Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

 <span class="ans"></span>No. It's true that array *parameters* are interchangeable with pointer parameters, but array *variables* aren't the same as pointer variables.
 Technically, the name of an array isn't a pointer; rather, the C compiler converts it to a pointer when necessary.
 To see this difference more clearly, consider what happens when we apply the `sizeof` operator to an array `a`.
-The value of `sizeof(a)` is the total number of bytes in the array—the size of each element multiplied by the number of elements.
+The value of `sizeof(a)` is the total number of bytes in the array --- the size of each element multiplied by the number of elements.
 But if `p` is a pointer variable, `sizeof(p)` is the number of bytes required to store a pointer value.

 </div>
 <!-- END: div -->